NikhilJha42/cloud-computing-AWS/documentation.md

+#Documentation

-# Launching new instance on AWS using EC2:
+## Launching new instance on AWS using EC2:

 ![How to launch an instance using AWS EC2](./Launching_instance_on_AWS.png)